“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Location: Leoforos Vasilisis Amalias 1, Athina

-How to get there: If you pick a hotel next to the city center, which is highly recommended, many places will be within you.
+How to get there: If you pick a hotel next to the city centre, which is highly recommended, many places will be within you.
 Take a cab from your accommodation to the garden.
 It will take just 7 minutes.
 For more affordable alternatives, use public transportation that will pick you up from Ika station.

 Price: Free access.